 (2) The register shall be available for inspection by any member of the public during the hours that the office of the Commissioner is open to the public on payment of the fee prescribed.

-[Section 12 amended by No. 55 of 2004 s.
+[Section 12 amended: No. 55 of 2004 s.
 225.]

 12A.
 Matters to be included in annual report